10/8/14 Update: Menu and seating updated.

 - Ordering area is cramped and loud.
 Service is often slow.

-- The menu is fairly limited with just Hot Dogs as entrees.
-They are no longer kosher all-beef and the buns tend to break under the weight of the Dogs and condiments.
+- The menu is fairly limited with just hot dogs as entrees.
+They are no longer kosher all-beef.

 Reputation: Some people swear by Casey’s Corner.
-I love the Corn Dog Nuggets, but the new Disney Hot Dogs don’t have much flavor and the buns are too thick.
+I love the Corn Dog Nuggets, but the new Disney dogs don’t have much flavor and the buns are too thick.

 In my humble opinion, a chili-cheese dog needs to be three things: